View Profile Page

 Web Content Manager, College of Education and Human Services, College of Education and Human Services

-Alexandra is the Web Content Manager for the College of Education and Human Services, and has previously worked in University Communications: Web Services.
-Her responsibilities include web site design and creation, email marketing templates, and social media.
+Alexandra is the Web Content Manager for the College of Education and Human Services and previously worked in University Communications: Web Services.
+Her responsibilities include developing content for social media channels, web sites, newsletters, events, and press releases.

 Her past video project, "Monday Morning View," which she filmed, edited and produced, received an Award of Distinction from the Communicator Awards in 2012.
 The "Monday Morning View" featured video interview segments that asked questions to the campus community.
 She is also a recipient of a MarCom Award for web site design, a Red Ribbon Award for achieving division goals and an Iris Award from the International Association of Business Communicators: NJ Chapter.

-Alexandra also has also been an adjunct professor in the Fashion Studies Department.
+Alexandra also was an adjunct professor in the Fashion Studies Department.
 Alexandra instructed ARTX321: Dress and Fashion History, ARTX308: Independent Study, and ARTX409: Internship in Fashion.

 Alexandra is currently working on a PhD in History & Culture at Drew University.
 Her areas of concentration are fashion history, graphic novels, and Victorian history.